nwiltberg/project_msc05/open_lab_notebook/calendar_week_10.23.md

 - worked on chapter about data and project management (2,5 hours)
 - adapted interactive plot in data analysis to display it on github page (30 min.)
 - wrote acknowledgements and did some small adjustments for github page (30 min.)
+- checked for mistaked and corrected them (1 hour)

 ## Problems